-- The Retail segment consists primarily of corporate and franchise-owned retail food and Associate-owned drug stores.
-The Retail segment also includes in-store pharmacies and other health and beauty products, apparel and other general merchandise and supports the PC Optimum Program.
-This segment is comprised of several operating segments that are aggregated primarily due to similarities in the nature of products and services offered for sale in the retail operations and the customer base; and - The Financial Services segment provides credit card and everyday banking services, the PC Optimum Program, insurance brokerage services, and telecommunication services.
+- The Retail segment consists primarily of corporate and franchise-owned retail food stores and Associateowned drug stores.
+The Retail segment also includes in-store pharmacies and other health and beauty products, apparel and other general merchandise and supports the PC OptimumTM Program.
+This segment is comprised of several operating segments that are aggregated primarily due to similarities in the nature of products and services offered for sale in the retail operations and the customer base; and - The Financial Services segment provides credit card and everyday banking services, the PC OptimumTM Program, insurance brokerage services, and telecommunication services.